How To Choose Swimwear To Flatter Your Figure

 • A body-shaping swimsuit that offers all over control is also great for slimming down your figure.

 • Try also one-piece swimwear with mesh or lace inserts, as this style will provide coverage while looking stylish and sexy.

 • A one-piece style or a high-waisted swimsuit will hide your waist.
 Think one in darker shades or with shirred panels over the stomach.

 • Boyshorts make the hips look wider, no matter what color they feature.

 • Haltertops, triangle tops and tie-front bikini tops draw attention to the bust, while bandeau tops tend to make the bust appear wider.

 Last but not least, when shopping a swimsuit, pay more attention to the fit than the size.
 If the swimsuit looks too small than your size, try a size bigger.
 Also keep in mind that swimsuits tend to enlarge a bit while wet.
-To camouflage certain areas, at the same time appear more stylish, you can also turn towards various accessories and cover-ups.
-And of course, never forget the most important accessories ” self-confidence and your sunny smile!
+To camouflage certain areas and at the same time appear more stylish, you can also turn towards various accessories and cover-ups.
+And of course, never forget the most important accessories: self-confidence and your sunny smile!